Koluszki railway station

 Koluszki railway station is a railway station in Koluszki, Łódź Voivodeship, Poland.
-As of 2022, it is served by Łódzka Kolej Aglomeracyjna (Lodz Metropolitan Railway), Przewozy Regionalne (Polregio) and PKP Intercity (EIP, InterCity, and TLK services).
+As of 2022, it is served by Łódź Agglomeration Railway (Lodz Metropolitan Railway), Polregio (Polregio) and PKP Intercity (EIP, InterCity, and TLK services).

 In 2025, the old building of railway station between the platforms was demolished and the passenger waiting room was moved to a smaller building outside the platforms on the edge of the station.
 The investment in the construction of the new building railway station cost PLN 13 million.

 Train services

 The station is served by the following services: